mate-academy/jv-pecs/README.md

     ```java
     public interface MachineProducer<PARAMETRIZE ME>{ ... }
     ```
-1. Add three implementations for MachineProducer interface.
-As a result in these implementations you method `get` should return the list of specific machines.
+1. Create three classes implementing MachineProducer interface.
+As a result, in these implementations your method `get()` should return the list of specific machines.
 For example:
     ```java
     List<Bulldozer> get();